vibeus/vibe-website/content/blog/how-to-build-the-foundation-of-an-accessible-online-course/index.md

 ---
-title: "How to Build the Foundation of an Accessible Online Course"
+title: How to Build the Foundation of an Accessible Online Course
 slug: how-to-build-the-foundation-of-an-accessible-online-course
 author: Mary Clark Navarro
-date: 2021-03-24
+date: '2021-03-24'
-tags: ["distance learning", "remote education", "accessible design"]
+tags:
+- accessible design
+- distance learning
+- remote education
 draft: false
 isfeatured: false
 description: Design your distance learning courses with accessibility in mind by using these helpful tips.
 ---

 More students are learning online than ever before.
 While many educators are gradually making the move back to the classroom, we can expect to see virtual learning continue.
 Accessibility remains a critical consideration for educators; online courses require review and structuring to ensure all students have an equal opportunity to learn.